ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

-Initialize GoVPPMux plain in the `main()` after the HelloWorld plugin struct definition:
+Initialize GoVPPMux plugin in the `main()` after the HelloWorld plugin struct definition:
 ```go
 func main() {
 	p := new(HelloWorld)